Laravel-Bangladesh/docs/middleware.md

 <a name="assigning-middleware-to-routes"></a>
 ### Assigning Middleware To Routes

 If you would like to assign middleware to specific routes, you should first assign the middleware a key in your `app/Http/Kernel.php` file.
 By default, the `$routeMiddleware` property of this class contains entries for the middleware included with Laravel.
-To add your own, append it to this list and assign it a key of your choosing:
+To add your own, append it to this list and assign it a key of your choosing.

     // Within App\Http\Kernel Class...